MEET DR. JUDITH ZACKSON, PHD

-Dr. Zackson is a clinical psychologist with over 15 years of experience, and holds a license to practice psychology in both Connecticut and New York State.
-She graduated with honors from Columbia University and earned her Ph.D. from the City University of New York.
-Her private practice focuses on depression, anxiety, panic attacks, relationship issues, and parenting issues.
-She also specializes in various forms of eating issues and addictions.
+Dr. Zackson is a clinical psychologist with more than two decades of clinical experience.
+She holds a license to practice psychology in both Connecticut and New York State.
+Dr. Zackson graduated with honors from Columbia University and earned her Ph.D. from the Graduate Center at the City University of New York, one of the top programs in the country accredited by the American Psychological Association.
 Dr. Zackson works with a range of clients, from adults, adolescents, parents, couples, to business leaders and corporations.
 Her treatment approach is solution-focused, helping clients identify and manage emotions that might be getting in the way of achieving their goals so they can live a better quality of life.
+Her treatment area of focus includes OCD and anxiety (worry, social anxiety, panic attacks), concentration difficulties/ADHD, depression and mood disorders.
+She also specializes in relationship and pregnancy stresses, parenting issues and various forms of eating disorders and addictions.

 Based on her experience as a child of volunteering at a local hospital and nursing home, Dr. Zackson initially decided to acquire training as an operating room nurse.
 She developed clinical expertise in patient care, an in-depth knowledge of anatomy and physiology, and a deep interest in the mind-body connection.
 This led her to pursue a Ph.D. in clinical psychology, which enhanced her clinical expertise and deepened her understanding of the mind-body connection, as well as of the importance of understanding people through a holistic (biological and psychological) lens.